-A contract between a contractor and a client is not necessarily a defence against a determined HMRC IR35 investigation, as highlighted by the recent case lost by the Alternative Book Company.
+A contract between a contractor and a client is not necessarily a defence against a determined HMRC IR35 investigation, as highlighted by the famous IR35 court case lost by the Alternative Book Company.

 In that case, although the contracts stated that the contractor, Keith Shepherd, had the right to send a substitute, the client refuted this.
 The court found for HMRC, rejecting Shepherd’s appeal on the grounds that his notional contract with the client was very different from the actual contract.
 Therefore, Shepherd was working within IR35.